 A total of approximately \$27,-000,000 worth of National Service Life Insurance has been purchased by officers and enlisted men of Fort background of blue for Infantry.
-Hancock since inception of the Post ber, it was announced this week by Insurance officer.
+Hancock since inception of the Post ber, it was announced this week by Major William J. Loughran, Post shot, install a communications sys-Insurance officer.